sodadata/docs/soda/data-privacy.md

 Soda Cloud does store the following:
 * metadata, such as column names
 * aggregated metrics, such as averages
-* samples and failed rows, if you explicitly set up your configuration to send this data to Soda Cloud
+* sample rows and failed rows, if you explicitly set up your configuration to send this data to Soda Cloud

 If you are working with [sensitive data](https://ec.europa.eu/info/law/law-topic/data-protection/reform/rules-business-and-organisations/legal-grounds-processing-data/sensitive-data/what-personal-data-considered-sensitive_en) that must not leave your organisation's network, do not enable the sample data and failed rows features for Soda SQL scans.
-Refer to [Scan YAML]({% link soda-sql/scan-yaml.md %}#scan-yaml-configuration-keys) for information on sample data.
+Refer to [Send sample data to Soda Cloud]({% link soda-sql/samples.md %}) and [Send failed rows to Soda Cloud]({% link soda-sql/send-failed-rows.md %}) for more information.

+If you wish, you can configure Soda SQL to send sample rows and failed rows but explicitly instruct it *not* to scan columns that contain sensitive or personally identifiable information (PII).
+Read more about how to use [`excluded_columns`]({% link soda-sql/scan-yaml.md %}#scan-yaml-configuration-keys) to specify columns that Soda SQL should NOT scan and send to Soda Cloud as samples of rows or failed rows.

 Read more about Soda's [Privacy Policy](https://www.soda.io/privacy-policy).